doobidoo/mcp-memory-dashboard/README.md

 - Subsequent operations are faster (2-5 seconds)
 - This is expected behavior for vector database operations

+**Enhanced tag management not working**
+- Ensure you're using MCP Memory Service v1.1.0+ with Issue 5 fixes
+- Verify the enhanced delete_by_tag functionality is available
+- Check console logs (F12) for API compatibility messages

 **Stats showing 0 despite having memories**
 - Wait for full dashboard initialization to complete
 - Check that ChromaDB path has proper read/write permissions